akshay-hake/Diary-of-Shopkeepers/README.md

         * calculate remaining amount of each customer to pay.
         * store or edit customer's profile.
         * view all the history of each customer (also clear history)
-        * calculate shpkeeper's Total Borrowing .
+        * calculate shopkeeper's Total Borrowing .
         * add customer , delete customer , edit customer